Yankee-class submarine

-The Yankee class, Soviet designations Project 667A Navaga (navaga) and Project 667AU Nalim (burbot) for the basic Yankee-I, were a family of nuclear-powered ballistic missile submarines built in the Soviet Union for the Soviet Navy.
-In total, 34 units were built: 24 in Severodvinsk for the Northern Fleet and the remaining 10 in Komsomolsk-on-Amur for the Pacific Fleet.
+The Soviet Navy's Project 667A Navaga (navaga) and Project 667AU Nalim (burbot) (NATO reporting name: Yankee), were a family of nuclear-powered ballistic missile submarines built in the Soviet Union.
+In total, 34 units were built, from 1964 to 1974: 24 in Severodvinsk for the Northern Fleet and the remaining 10 in Komsomolsk-on-Amur for the Pacific Fleet.
 Two Northern Fleet units were later transferred to the Pacific.

 The Yankee-class were subject to a wide variety of modifications; these ships have a different designation to the original model.

 Design

 The Yankee-class nuclear submarines were the first class of Soviet ballistic missile submarines (SSBN) to have thermonuclear firepower comparable with that of their American and British Polaris submarine counterparts.
 The Yankee class were quieter in the ocean than were their predecessors, and had better streamlining that improved their underwater performance.
 The Yankee class were actually quite similar to the Polaris submarines of the U.S. Navy and the Royal Navy.
 These boats were all armed with 16 submarine-launched ballistic missiles (SLBM) with multiple nuclear warheads as nuclear deterrents during the Cold War, and their ballistic missiles had ranges from 1500–2500 nmi.